PaulVerot03/MaximumParallele/README.md

 - `maximizeParalization(self)`: Optimizes task parallelization while ensuring dependencies are met.

-- `isDeterministic(self)`: Checks if the system follows a deterministic execution order.
+- `checkDeterminism(self)`: Checks if the system follows a deterministic execution order.

 - `validate(self)`: Ensures all tasks and dependencies are correctly defined.